 Q. I’ve missed the scholarship day.
 Is it too late?

 A. No, we often get later applications for many reasons and, at the Headmaster’s discretion, can arrange another assessment to suit you.
 The results are compared with those of the earlier assessments to ensure complete fairness.
-Just call Sophie or Anne on 01547 530961 or email firstname.lastname@example.org
+Just call Graeme or Anne on 01547 530961 or email firstname.lastname@example.org